Yemen forces kill three Qaeda leaders in bomb factory raid

-SANAA (Reuters) - Security forces on Tuesday stormed a house in south Yemen used by al Qaeda to make bombs, killing three militant leaders, the interior and defense ministries said.
+SANAA (Reuters) - Yemeni security forces killed three militant leaders on Tuesday when they stormed a house used by al Qaeda for making bombs, the interior and defense ministries said.

-Yemen, a U.S. ally, has been in upheaval since a popular uprising ousted veteran president Ali Abdullah Saleh in February.
-It has been struggling, with U.S. support, to suppress an Islamist insurgency that could menace nearby top oil exporter Saudi Arabia and sea lanes used to ship crude.
+Yemen, a U.S. ally, has been in turmoil since a popular uprising ousted veteran ruler Ali Abdullah Saleh in February and is struggling to suppress a lethal insurgency, with the backing of Washington.

-Three militants and two soldiers were killed when army and security forces raided a house in the southern province of Aden at dawn, prompting clashes that went on for almost two hours, the Interior Ministry said.
+Army and security forces raided a house in the southern province of Aden at dawn, killing three militants in clashes that went on for almost two hours, the Interior Ministry said.
+Four soldiers were wounded.

-The house, in the city of Mansoura, was used as a bomb factory and as a headquarters for al Qaeda leaders in Aden to plan for attacks, the source said.
+The house, in Mansoura city, was used as a headquarters for al Qaeda leaders in Aden to plan for attacks and a bomb factory, the source said.

-Security forces seized documents and computers containing plans to attack vital establishments in the province including military, security and civil buildings, the source added.
+Security forces seized documents and computers which contained plans to attack vital establishments in the province including military, security and civil buildings, the source said.

-A local security source told Reuters that among those killed was a Somali fighter and that the militant cell was behind several suicide attacks and assassination attempts in Aden over the past few months.
+A local security source told Reuters among those killed was a Somali fighter, adding that the cell was behind several suicide attacks and assassination attempts in Aden over the past few months.

-Separately, a Yemeni court sentenced two militants linked to al Qaeda to death on Tuesday after they were found guilty of killing military and security leaders between July and November last year, the state news agency Saba reported.

-Yemen, which borders Saudi Arabia and flanks major world shipping channels, is home to al Qaeda in the Arabian Peninsula, a group viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.
+Yemen, which borders top oil exporter Saudi Arabia and lies on major world shipping lanes, is home to al Qaeda in the Arabian Peninsula, a group viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.

 Washington, which has pursued a campaign of assassination by drone and missile against suspected al Qaeda members, backed a military offensive in May to recapture areas of Abyan province controlled by al Qaeda offshoot Ansar al-Sharia (Partisans of Islamic Law).